Posted in Blogging Marin on Friday, March 3, 2017 by MCVB Staff

 Point Reyes National Seashore is open year-round and offers more than 150 miles of hiking trails for visitors to explore.
 The paths here have intriguing names like Earthquake Trail, Chimney Rock and Woodpecker Trail, to name a few.
 Point Reyes Safari Tours offers an unforgettable experience of seeing and photographing the amazing wildlife and scenic lands of the park.
 If you want to bring your dog along, the Kehoe Beach Trail is one of your best choices.

-If you prefer having your Marin hiking experience more tailored, there are guided TAM Hiking Tours available that can take you through Mt.
-Tamalpais, Mill Valley and other locations.
+If you prefer having your Marin hiking experience more tailored, there are guided tours with Coastal Walkers available that can take you along the Golden Gate Coastline.
 Guided tours offer many advantages, including historic notes you might otherwise miss.
 They are also a great way for groups to share a customized hiking experience.

 No matter how you choose to explore your more adventurous side, hiking through Marin County’s nature trails is an experience you won’t want to miss.